AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-14-statistics-bayesian-methods_4.md

 date: 2024-12-14
 theme: Review
 tags: [statistics, bayesian, methodology]
-excerpt: "A review on the modern Bayesian Methodology, and some commentary."
+excerpt: "A review on the modern Bayesian Methodology: Computational Challenges, and Model Validation"
 ---